 Overall, however, given the results of this study, it is suggested that more research be conducted to determine if embalmed remains can be considered the same as unembalmed remains with respect to their histochemical condition.
 Qualitatively a variation was seen suggesting that embalming does not affect the amount of proteins found in a sample, which was borne out through the Mann-Whitney U-tests with the single outlier of Sample #4 removed.
-Laser scanning confocal microscopy does not allow for the visualization of individual proteins as the average voxel volume (0.0015μm3) is much larger than the size of an osteopontin protein (44 - 75 kDa).
-While the current standard practice in forensic anthropological research is to use only unembalmed remains, this research suggests that forensic anthropologists may possibly include the use of embalmed remains in research that requires histochemical degradation (postmortem interval studies, etc.), as qualitatively there is no effect from the embalming fluid that would alter the bone condition, or their results.
-Potential areas of benefit include cadaver studies, where donor bodies can be further researched at the histological level with no concern about osteological impact of the embalming process.
+Laser scanning confocal microscopy does not allow for the visualization of individual proteins as the average voxel volume $(0.0015 \mu m^3)$ is much larger than the size of an osteopontin protein (44 - 75 kDa).
+While the current standard practice in forensic anthropological research is to use only unembalmed remains, this research suggests that forensic anthropologists may possibly include the use of embalmed remains in research that requires histochemical degradation (postmortem interval studies, etc.), as qualitatively there is no effect from the embalming fluid that would alter the bone condition, or their researched at the histological level with no concern about osteological impact of the embalming process.
 This may extend the use of cadaver donors in future research.